cern-eos/eos/doc/diopside/manual/using.rst

 .. code-block:: bash

+   # general syntax is a regexp for origin like <regexp hostname>:<regexp username>:<regexp auth protocol>
    # all machines at CERN authenticating via kerberos as user nobody
-   eos token --path /eos/myfile --origin \.*.cern.ch:nobody:krb5"
+   eos token --path /eos/myfile --origin ".*.cern.ch:nobody:krb5"

    # all machines at CERN authenticating via unix as user kubernetes from machine k8s.cern.ch
    eos token --path /eos/myfile --origin "k8s.cern.ch:kubernetes:unix"

-   # general syntax is a regexp for origin like <regexp hostname>:<regexp username>:<regexp auth protocol>

 The default origin regexp is `.*:.*:.*` accepting all origins.
 If the